viqueen/eslint-plugin-license-notice/README.md

 It comes with:

-- `license-notice-rule` rule to enforce all source files include the relevant license header notice
+- `license-notice` rule to enforce all source files include the relevant license header notice

 ### install it